jrmafiaa/Algo-Trading/README.md

 ## About
 This is a group project for the course Skills: Programming - Introduction Level at the University of St.Gallen.
-The project is done by chrisisb and jrmafiaa.
+The project is done by chrissib and jrmafiaa.
 Due to our common interest in financial markets, we decided to develop a program that buys and sells shares on the markets using a selected trading strategy.

 ## Requierments
 The program is coeded 100% with Python